What Are Razor Blades Used For?

 Why are razor blades so expensive?

-Razor blades are quite pricey, and it is not a wonder finding blades that are more expensive than the razor itself.
+Razor blades are quite pricey, and it is not a wonder to find blades that are more expensive than the razor itself.
 The main reason why blades are expensive is because customers are loyal to their brands.
 Brand loyalty assures the company that no matter the price, customers will still buy their favorite razor.

 Factors to consider when choosing a razor blade